28-Day Personal Challenge

 This question has crossed my lips when my vehicle broke down (by myself, no phone) on the side of the road, during a creepy situation with a weird guy outside my apartment door (home alone, no phone), after getting lost in the mountains on my four-wheeler (alone, no phone).
 Most of these events happened before cell-phones.
-Or rather, before cell-phones were affordable to almost everyone.
+Those are just a few of the times I’ve uttered this question.

 Well, Now What Are You Going To Do, Pearl?

 I guess I thought I was the only person who used this line.